 List of Most Dangerous Insects

-The word “insect” comes from a Latin word “insectum”.
+The word “insect” comes from the Latin word “insect”.
 The meaning of which is “divided body” or “with a notched”, or literally “cut into”, because insects appear to be cut into three sections.
 We have in our mind that the most hazardous species are animals but many dangerous insects are listed that can cause many lethal diseases.
 Even death occurs, without proper treatment of wild insect bites.
 Here is the Top List of The Most Dangerous Insects in the World.

 1. Giant Japanese Hornet

 The largest species of hornet in the world is the Giant Japanese hornet.
 It is also known as the “Giant Sparrow Bee”.
-Most of these hornets inhabit in the rural areas of Japan.
-In Japanese Islands, it is referred to rural.
+Most of these hornets inhabit the rural areas of Japan.
+In Japanese Islands, it is referred to as rural.
 It is a large insect.
 The length of the adult insect is 4.5 centimeters.
-It has the large yellow head with large eyes, a dark brown thorax, and an abdomen banded in brown and yellow.
+It has a large yellow head with large eyes, a dark brown thorax, and an abdomen banded in brown and yellow.
 On the top of the head between two large compound eyes, three small simple eyes are present.

 2. Venom — Deadly String of Giant Hornet